dspeyer/dspeyer.github.io/magic.md

 Distance to a teleport beacon is generally irrelevant.
 The target (specified as such in the effect description) must be targeted normally, but the beacon is not a target.
 Even the speed-of-light limit does not apply.

+Warp Step operates in the frame of reference of the object which exerts the greatest gravity on the target.
+If the target moves into the gravity well of a different object, Warp Step changes to operate in the new frame of reference.

-Warp Step does not effect the kinetic energy imparted by collision, magnetic field generated if charged, special relativistic effects, or similar velocity-dependent physics.
-Note that newtonian relativity still applies: distance traveled relative to an object depends on velocity relative to that object.
+It does not effect the kinetic energy imparted by collision, magnetic field generated if charged, special relativistic effects, or similar velocity-dependent physics.

 Creatures under Warp Step perceive their immediate surroundings as shrunken and the rest of the world as normal.